kabarsa01/VulkanRender/README.md

    Realtime ray traced global illumination or RTGI used a separate pass and grid storage for lights to accumulate lighting.
 Grid hierarchy consists of a series of grids each 5 times bigger than a previous one, it's used in the same way clustering data used for light influencing screen space, but covering the entire area around camera in world space instead of frustum dependent view space division in clustering.
-Hemisphere ray distribution for now is baked in a buffer to give predictable amount of rays and directions, maybe some noise/jitter will be introduced later and proper filtering to minimize visual artifacts.
+Ray distribution is Fibonacci-distributed sphere, maybe some noise/jitter will be introduced later and proper filtering to minimize visual artifacts.
 RTGI tries to check if hemisphere ray hit a pixel in screenspace and in this case skips light visibility traces and just relies on direct lighting data from a previous pass where light visibility was already solved with visibility buffers from RT Shadows Pass.
-Still need temporal accumulation and reprojection to save time and reuse data.
+RTGI pass has temporal counter buffer, but ray budget management for now is not implemented based on how fresh the pixel is, so pass simply do normal reprojection and accumulate stuff uniformly.

 ![alt text](https://github.com/kabarsa01/VulkanRender/blob/master/2022-01-16%2000_36_23-Vulkan%20renderer.png)
 ![alt text](https://github.com/kabarsa01/VulkanRender/blob/master/2022-01-16%2000_38_47-Vulkan%20renderer.png)